7. Life: Entropy and the Pursuit of Complexity

 While we do have the law of evolution in biology, what we really need is a deeper and broader law of nature that encompasses all of these processes in all of these contexts, starting from quantum fog to galaxies.

-Luckily for us, some scientists have started putting forth proposals in this direction.
-I am hopeful that these efforts will gain traction and become as well-known as the law of entropy.
+Luckily for us, some scientists have started putting forth proposals to formalize a new “law of increasing functional information.”
+I am hopeful that some of these efforts will bear fruit and that this law will eventually become as well-known as the law of entropy.

-Following is an excerpt from one such paper that hints at all the Universal Tendencies we have covered so far:
+Following is an excerpt from the paper that proposes such a law.
+As you can see, it hints at all the Universal Tendencies we have covered so far:

 “Physical laws—such as the laws of motion, gravity, electromagnetism, and thermodynamics—codify the general behavior of varied macroscopic natural systems across space and time.
 We propose that an additional, hitherto-unarticulated law is required to characterize familiar macroscopic phenomena of our complex, evolving universe.
 An important feature of the classical laws of physics is the conceptual equivalence of specific characteristics shared by an extensive, seemingly diverse body of natural phenomena.
 Identifying potential equivalencies among disparate phenomena—for example, falling apples and orbiting moons or hot objects and compressed springs—has been instrumental in advancing the scientific understanding of our world through the articulation of laws of nature.
 A pervasive wonder of the natural world is the evolution of varied systems, including stars, minerals, atmospheres, and life.
 These evolving systems appear to be conceptually equivalent in that they display three notable attributes: 1) They form from numerous components that have the potential to adopt combinatorially vast numbers of different configurations; 2) processes exist that generate numerous different configurations; and 3) configurations are preferentially selected based on function.
 We identify universal concepts of selection—static persistence, dynamic persistence, and novelty generation—that underpin function and drive systems to evolve through the exchange of information between the environment and the system.
 Accordingly, we propose a “law of increasing functional information”: The functional information of a system will increase (i.e., the system will evolve) if many different configurations of the system undergo selection for one or more functions.”